The University of Queensland

 Data analysis process

 The high response rate surprised the project team and has presented challenges in data analysis.
-The initial expectation was that approximately 600 to 1000 responses would be received so receiving nearly 10,000 responses has given the small, grass roots project team a bigger than expected challenge.
-Initial data analysis was done using the standard output from Jisc online surveys but the university evaluations unit has agreed to take on more detailed data analysis.
-This brings in considerable statistical expertise that is enabling the university to make best use of the valuable data.
+The initial expectation was that approximately 600 to 1000 responses would be received so receiving nearly 10,000 responses gave the small, grass roots project team a bigger than expected challenge.

 Data from previous IT services surveys about wifi provision and library services provides historical knowledge and context.
 Various surveys conducted in 2008, 2010, 2012 and 2015 showed that a high number of students have laptops but don’t bring them to campus because they don’t feel they have to, they are heavy, or the batteries don’t last and they can’t find a secure power source to charge them safely.